 We have discussed possible benefits of introducing an abstract layer of provenance between the consumers of provenance (such as PDP and policy specifiers) and the complex provenance graph.
-This section first introduces a running example, then introduces the overall idea of the typed provenance model (TPM) and its main elements and relationships among multiple elements.
-Note that we interchangeably use the term TPM either to denote the application-independent meta-model for modeling provenance abstractions or to denote a specific model instance of a PAS application in the rest of this paper.
+This section first introduces a running example, then introduces the overall idea of the TPM and its main elements and relationships among multiple elements.
+Note that we interchangeably use the term TPM either to denote the application-independent metamodel for modeling provenance abstractions or to denote a specific model instance of a PAS application in the rest of this paper.
 Note that the way it is used is similar to the way, in which the term class model is used in the object-oriented methodology.